Olive oil nutritional fact

 Antioxidants

-Simply put, antioxidants are substances that delay, prevent, or reverse oxidative damage (Carocho & Ferreira, 2013).
+Antioxidants delay, prevent, or reverse oxidative damage (Carocho & Ferreira, 2013).

 Oxidative damage

-The formation of free radicals is also promoted by external factors such as smoking, drugs and pesticides.
+The formation of free radicals is also promoted by external factors such as smoking, drugs, and pesticides.
 The body itself can fight off free radicals.
 The antioxidants in the diet can help with this.
-However, if the production of free radicals outweighs the neutralization, then the body suffers from oxidative stress and suffers damage (Carocho & Ferreira, 2013).
+However, if the production of free radicals outweighs the neutralization, the body suffers from oxidative stress and damage (Carocho & Ferreira, 2013).
 For example, neurodegenerative damage may be related to oxidative stress (Debbabi et al., 2016).

 References